188 Clapp Rd, Scituate, MA 02066, USA

 Owned By: Town of Scituate

 Several miles of woodland trails bordered by stone walls and glacial erratic boulders, plus a babbling brook.
-Links directly to Higgins-MacAllister Preserve (see separate listing).
+Links directly to Higgins-MacAllister Preserve.
 See posted hunting hours on site.
+While you’re in Scituate’s West End neighborhood, also check out the Crosbie Family Preserve.

 Prior to 1831, this land was used primarily for agriculture.
 The forest that is now present probably began growing in the 1850s.
 Old stone walls reveal property boundaries from the past.
 While much of the eastern white pine that grew here a century ago was cut and sold for lumber, there are still a few very large, very old pine trees along the trails.